Sustainability

 • To promote shared decision-making between patients or their surrogates if decisional incapacitated and their clinicians.

-• To promote policies and procedures that maximizes the likelihood of achieving good, patient centered outcomes.
+• To promote policies and procedures that maximizes the likelihood of achieving good, patient centered outcomes, BDMS commits to clearly stating approved health conditions and providing balanced information on the benefits and risks of the medicine.

 2. Ensure Independence and Ethical Conduct

-• Interactions are at all times ethical, appropriate and professional, business arrangements and relationships respect professional integrity and transparent.
+• Interactions are at all times ethical, appropriate and professional.
+Business relationships uphold integrity and transparency, while engagement with patient group/organizations remains ethical, transparent, and independent.

 • Establish a mechanism by which healthcare providers and other staff may report clinical errors and raise ethical concerns with impunity, including disruptive staff behavior related to clinical and/or operational issues.